SamBathUniCS/Entrepreneurship/meetings/meetings.md

             1. Gamification - it motivates the users to upload their camera roll

 Action Points:
- - Sam - setup Github repo
- - Nick and Saniya - write up meeting notes
+ - Saniya: Problem statement
+ - Solution: Gabriel
+ - Prototype and Feedback: Sushil, Sam and Nick
- - Kit - Template for latek document
+ - Research Analysis: Kit